bigeasy/interrupt/diary.md

+## Mon Dec  7 03:44:35 CST 2020

+Tempted to make all the reported properties children of `context` so that `context` can be non-enumerable and so that no one will emit it.
+Node.js is dumping enumerable properties on error and it's so ugly.

+Also, need to parse my way around this in the parser.

 ## Tue Dec  1 22:00:30 CST 2020

 Seems like we should use the parsed representation of an object to `dedup` so